John DiRaimondo

-John DiRaimondo (born April 23, 1986, in St. Louis, Missouri) is an American soccer player.
+John DiRaimondo (born April 23, 1986, in St. Louis, Missouri) is an American former soccer player.

 Career

 Youth

 DiRaimondo went through an accelerated high school program at St. Louis University High that allowed him to graduate a year early alongside fellow soccer player and childhood friend Brian Grazier.
 While on the team, DiRaimondo lived in Florida and was roommates with Grazier.
 In 2003, he was named as the Parade Magazine All-American and competed in the McDonald's All-American game.
 DiRaimondo received Student-Athlete of the Year in 2001 and completed high school being on the honor roll all four years.

 College

 DiRaimondo attended St. Louis University; in 2003 he scored four goals and got ten assists while being named second-team NSCAA All-Midwest Region, and was named to the Virginia Adidas Classic All-Tournament team.
 In 2004, he scored four goals and got three assists while being named first team All-Conference.
 In 2005, he scored a career high of nine goals and ten assists while being named first team All-Conference and All-Region.
 He also made it to the Hermann Trophy Watch list.
 In his last year of college, DiRaimondo scored five goals and got five assists while being named a Hermann Trophy semifinalist.
 ESPN the Magazine named him Academic All-American.
 During his college years he also played with Chicago Fire Premier in the USL Premier Development League.